Binglin/BIDataSource/README.md

 # BIDataSource

-a wrapper of UITableViewDataSource and UITableViewDelegate of UITableView
+a protocol oriented  wrapper of UITableViewDataSource and UITableViewDelegate of UITableView

 ``` objective-cØ